eclab/grains/info/grains.md

 Notice the term "near".
 There are also "far" versions of these functions.
 They are for much larger tables, in 32-bit addressed spaces.
 You don't have that much memory on the GRAINS, it's only 32K, which fits into 16-bit addressing.
 So don't worry about them unless GRAINS is upgraded to a bigger chip.

-It is possible to do other stuff, like tables of const stucts, or tables of const pointers, or tables of const but it gets complex and I'd avoid it.
-Notably you can hack things up to do multdimensional tables, but I'd just do regular arrays in PROGMEM and keep a table of pointers to them in regular memory.
+It is possible to do other stuff, like tables of const stucts, or tables of const pointers, but it gets complex and I'd avoid it.
+Notably you can hack things up to do multdimensional tables.
+I've done that occasionally.

 ## Analog and Digital Pins